spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 **Register client with MAST**

-JupyterHub will need and client secret and ID to integrate with MAST authentication.
-Follow these [instructions](https://innerspace.stsci.edu/display/DMD/Register+a+new+OAuth+application) to generate and register the secret and ID.
-This process includes making a pull request.
-Contact someone on the MAST team to test the new PR and update the production MAST service.
+JupyterHub will need a client secret and ID to integrate with the MAST authentication service.
+You will need to contact someone on the MAST team to request these credentials - they will generate and deploy them to the OAuth service.

 Hold on to the secret and ID, they will be needed later in the deployment process.

+Notes: 1) there is an ongoing conversation about which authentication method is most appropriate for JupyterHub, and 2) there is currently no formalized procedure for requesting these credentials.

 # CI Node Setup